datagrok-ai/public/help/develop/develop.md

 ```

 Note that `Datagrok API` modules are already imported.
 They are also set as external modules, so that `Webpack` will not
 include them to the output.
-You can include other libraries or packages, as all of them will be built in a single bundle
+You can include other libraries or packages, as all of them will be built-in a single bundle
 file.
 If you choose to include other files, such as CSS, in your package, import them into `package.js` as well.

 During the [publishing step](#publishing), the contents of `package.js` get parsed, and functions with the properly